 The Annual Security Report is available at polk.edu on the Safety and Security page.
 A hard copy of the Annual Security Report is available from the Safety/Security Department on the Winter Haven and Lakeland campuses.
 Copies may also be mailed upon request.

 The website and report contain information regarding campus security and personal safety, including crime prevention, crime-reporting policies, disciplinary procedures, and the enforcement authority of Polk State's security officers.
-In addition, the Annual Security Report contains three years of crime statistics, including crimes reported on campus, and in certain off-campus buildings or property owned or controlled by Polk State, as well as on public property within, immediately adjacent to, and accessible from the campus.
+In addition, the Annual Security Report contains three years of crime statistics, including crimes reported on campus, within certain off-campus buildings or property owned or controlled by Polk State, as well as on public property within, immediately adjacent to, or accessible from the campus.

 Polk State College provides parking at all facilities for its students, faculty, and staff.
 Restricted-area parking is controlled on all campuses through parking tags or decals issued to faculty and staff members.
-Students are not issued parking tags or decals.
-General parking areas are provided for students.
-Students with exceptional needs should visit the Student Services Office for additional consideration.
-The College does ticket vehicles that are parked in violation of the designated/restricted areas on each campus.
+General parking areas are provided, and students are not issued parking tags or decals.
+A student with exceptional needs should visit the Student Services Office for additional consideration.
+The College does ticket vehicles that are parked in violation of the designated and restricted areas on each campus.